 Here’s a closer look at direct stock purchase plans.

-When you buy vegetables from a grocery store, you know farmers grow the vegetables, then a distributor might buy from the farmer and sell the vegetables to grocery stores, and stores then sell those vegetables to you, the consumer.
-This is comparable to investors using a broker to buy shares of stock, because there is a middle person involved.
+When you buy vegetables from a grocery store, you know farmers grow the vegetables, then a distributor might buy from the farmer and sell the vegetables to grocery stores, The stores then sell those vegetables to the consumer.
+This is comparable to investors using a broker to buy shares of stock, because a middleman is involved.

-But you can sometimes purchase food directly from growers, perhaps at farmers markets.
-This direct form of purchasing can be comparable to participating in a direct stock purchase plan (DSPP).
+But you can sometimes purchase food directly from growers, perhaps at a farmer’s market.
+This direct form of purchasing can be comparable to participating in a direct stock purchase plan.

-With a DSPP, investors directly purchase shares of stock, sometimes at a small discount, which adds value to the purchase.
-Discounts can range from 1% to 10% to encourage investors to buy more of the company’s stock.
+With a DSPP, investors directly purchase shares sometimes at a small discount.
+Discounts can range from 1% to 10% to encourage investors to buy more shares.

-Then, that dollar amount is applied toward the DSPP, meaning toward purchasing shares in that company’s stock, which can include fractions of those shares.
+Then, that dollar amount is applied toward purchasing shares in that company’s stock, which can include fractional shares.
 For example, let’s say that one share of a company’s stock currently costs $20.
 If an investor sets up an ACH withdrawal of $50 monthly, then, each month they have purchased 2.5 shares of that company’s stock.
-(The price of a share of stock can fluctuate, but this is how the process works, overall.)

 One of the benefits of investing through a direct stock purchase plan is the ability to incrementally invest in an inexpensive way.
 This might make it a good choice for some first-time investors with smaller amounts of money to invest, with initial deposits ranging from $100 to $500.
 In some cases, initial deposit minimums can be waived if you purchase a certain dollar value of stock every month.